tsgates/arch-wiki-markdown/wiki/Spotify.md

 United States after previously being exclusive to Europe.
 The Linux client is only officially packaged for Debian and Fedora distributions, but is also available in the AUR: spotify.
 Officially, they recommend that Linux users run the windows client under Wine.
-The only catch to using this application as a free user is the inability to go mobile without a premium subscription.
 There are also the occasional voice ads in between songs for users who do not wish to subscribe.

 Spotify also offers free users the ability to create playlist which can be shuffled, and set to repeat tracks.
 Content provided by Spotify comes